Heavy-Division/website/src/posts/B789H_Project.md

 For that reason alone, we will need more 3D, texture, and animation developers to help get the project off the ground.

-If you're interested in joining the team, please ping an admin on discord if you have any questions or fill out our [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSflPA5f4-qopkpgG_MAc46ooBJGWygljyPTCBlr2COsOK6G3w/viewform)
+If you're interested in joining the team, please ping an admin on discord if you have any questions or fill out our [application form](https://forms.gle/Z9A7rtF4FuywMjeQA)